dcsil/vera/product_research/langchain_cuj.md

 Jisung Shin – 1004192170

 ## TL;DR
-LangChain is one of the most robust frameworks for building agentic workflows, offering flexible customization and supported by a large and growing community.
-Its documentation is **clear, accessible, and regularly updated**, making it approachable for new users.
-However, **debugging can be daunting**, as built-in observability is limited.
-To mitigate this, we recommend using `loguru` and `tiktoken` for transparency, while also keeping the LangChain documentation open alongside the IDE to streamline troubleshooting.
+LangChain is one of the most robust and widely-adopted frameworks for building agentic workflows.
+We built a LangGraph-based ReAct agent, deployed it with FastAPI, and tested it using Postman.
+Setup was smooth with **clear and accessible documentation**, but debugging proved difficult due to limited built-in observability.
+We recommend using external tools like `loguru` and `tiktoken` to help track agent behavior and costs more effectively.
 <br>

 ## Our User Goal